 A tall tree in natural forests, it reaches heights of up to 40 m (130 ft) with a straight round trunk up to 1.5 m (5 ft) in diameter.
 On open sites, it is more typically a medium-sized tree 9 to 15 m (30 to 50 ft) tall with a low-branching trunk supporting a densely branched rounded crown.
-The bark is dark brown, rough and on wounding yields a sticky, milky-white sap, as does all other parts of the tree.
+The bark is dark brown, rough and on wounding yields a sticky, milky-white sap, as do all other parts of the tree.

 The leaves are elongated oval, 3 to 13 cm (1.2 to 5.2 in) long, tapered at both ends, dark glossy green on top, dull light green underneath and spirally arranged at the ends of the branches.
 They remain on the tree throughout the year.